mapbender/mapbender-documentation/en/customization/yaml.rst

 Differences to the main Demo Map:

 Toolbar
-    Contains elements from the sidepane of the main application.
+    Contains elements from the sidepane of the first demo application.

 Sidepane
     Has no elements pre-implemented.